Monday, March 20, 2023

 Is it possible to buy sustainable bamboo fabric?

 Because of the way bamboo is processed, leading textile certifications, like the Global Organic Textile Standard, will not offer garments made with the material its approval.
-And this makes it difficult to know whether the fabric you’re buying has been grown and processed responsibly.
+This makes it difficult to know whether the fabric you’re buying has been grown and processed responsibly.

 But the industry is not without hope.
 So far, a few brands have stepped up to Dirty Fashion’s roadmap.
 Reformation, for example, is listed as a frontrunner by the initiative in a table that determines how quickly and efficiently brands are moving to responsible viscose.
 H&M, New Look, and C&A are also listed as frontrunners.